-Almost all of the textures in this chapter are functions that take a 2D or 3D coordinate and return a texture value.
-Sometimes there are obvious ways to choose these texture coordinates; for parametric surfaces, such as the quadrics in Chapter 3, there is a natural 2D parameterization of the surface, and for all surfaces the shading point is a natural choice for a 3D coordinate.
+Almost all the textures in this chapter are functions that take a 2D or 3D coordinate and return a texture value.
+Sometimes there are obvious ways to choose these texture coordinates; for parametric surfaces, such as the quadrics in Chapter 6, there is a natural 2D parameterization of the surface, and for all types of surfaces the shading point is a natural choice for a 3D coordinate.

-Texture implementations store a pointer to a 2D or 3D mapping function as appropriate and use it to compute the texture coordinates at each point.
-Thus, it’s easy to add new mappings to the system without having to modify all of the Texture implementations, and different mappings can be used for different textures associated with the same surface.
-In pbrt, we will use the convention that 2D texture coordinates are denoted by ; this helps make clear the distinction between the intrinsic parameterization of the underlying surface and the (possibly different) coordinate values used for texturing.
+The Texture implementations later in this chapter store a tagged pointer to a 2D or 3D mapping function as appropriate and use it to compute the texture coordinates at each point at which they are evaluated.
+Thus, it is easy to add new mappings to the system without having to modify all the Texture implementations, and different mappings can be used for different textures associated with the same surface.
+In pbrt, we will use the convention that 2D texture coordinates are denoted by ; this helps make clear the distinction between the intrinsic parameterization of the underlying surface and the possibly different coordinate values used for texturing.

-The TextureMapping2D base class has a single method, TextureMapping2D::Map(), which is given the SurfaceInteraction at the shading point and returns the texture coordinates via a Point2f.
-It also returns estimates for the change in with respect to pixel and coordinates in the dstdx and dstdy parameters so that textures that use the mapping can determine the sampling rate and filter accordingly.
+The TextureMapping2D interface consists of a single method, Map().
+It is given a TextureEvalContext that stores relevant geometric information at the shading point and returns a small structure, TexCoord2D, that stores the texture coordinates and estimates for the change in with respect to pixel and coordinates so that textures that use the mapping can determine the sampling rate and filter accordingly.

-The simplest mapping uses the coordinates in the SurfaceInteraction to compute the texture coordinates.
-Their values can be offset and scaled with user-supplied values in each dimension.
+UVMapping uses the coordinates in the TextureEvalContext to compute the texture coordinates, optionally scaling and offsetting their values in each dimension.